juliaguida/oystercard/apprenticeship_module_outlines.md

 * Deploy an application to Heroku
 * Explain the difference between Postgres and MongoDB
+* Swap postgres DB for MongoDB in one of your existing applications

 #### The broader course goals relevent to this module are...